 A custom slipcover is a cover specially designed for only one couch model—so you get a great fit, but the cover is not versatile at all; it will not fit any other couch.
-(Skip straight to Types of Sofa Frame Shapes to witness the variety of shapes in the sofa world and understand why “custom” means locking yourself in with a single couch.)
+Scroll down to Types of Sofa Frame Shapes to witness the variety of shapes in the sofa world and understand why “custom” means locking yourself in with a single couch.

-- Two pieces: A two-piece slipcover means one piece for the frame/base and any back cushions, and one piece for the seat cushions.
+A two-piece slipcover means one piece for the frame/base and one for back or seat cushions.
 It achieves a better look than a one-piece, since the separately covered seat cushions will help hold the frame cover in place, but still tends to look a little unkempt.

-- Three pieces: A three-piece slipcover might have a cover for the frame/base, a cover for the back cushions, and a cover for the seat cushions.
-Alternatively, it might cover the frame/base and two separate seat cushions.
+A three-piece slipcover might have a cover for the frame/base, a cover for the back cushions, and a cover for the seat cushions.
+Alternatively, it might cover the frame/base and two separate seat/back cushions.
 Again, it’s a step up from the two-piece slipcover, but if multiple cushions are placed in a single case, you miss out on a truly streamlined look.